base on DuckDB-powered Postgres for high performance apps & analytics. <p align="center">

 ```

-After doing this (and possibly restarting Postgres).
-You can then you create tables in the MotherDuck database by using the `duckdb` [Table Access Method][tam] like this:
+You can now create tables in the MotherDuck database by using the `duckdb` [Table Access Method][tam] like this:

 ```sql